Indigenous Art Program 2019 artists and artworks

 Connected to Quandamooka utilises a traditional mat making technique applied to clay-soaked linens and bound together with the tawalpin/cotton tree — giving form, strength and referencing ancestral relationships.
 The clays and pigments were found across Quandamooka, including the islands and mainland around Moreton Bay and the pigments ranged from white, yellows, oranges, purples, pinks and reds.
 The work continues a recurring theme of Delvene's arts practice which is expressing the relationship to her great-great grandmother and the stories of her family's lived experiences on North Stradbroke Island.

-See Delvene's artwork in Fish Lane.
+Delvene's artwork was displayed in Fish Lane.

 Tamika Grant-Iramu graduated from a Bachelor of Fine Arts at the Queensland College of Art, majoring in Interdisciplinary Print Media.
 She has continued to develop her practice in linocut carving and investigate its connection to her Torres Strait Islander heritage.
 Brought up in Western communities, she has struggled with notions of identity and her creative practice has played a central role in connecting with Indigenous culture.